genboy/Festival/README.md

   - [x] Fire (animation) extinguished when player is save
   - [x] No shooting (bow)
   - [x] No Fall Damage flag (was implemented as effect for TP dropping and flight break)

+ ### History

+  **Since v1.0.3-11+**

+  - pass(passage) flag gives the area a barrier for non ops/whitelisted
+  - configuration for area messages (taken out of chat)
+    - Msgtype: tip or pop (prefer depend on other plugin message display)
+    - Msgdisplay:
+        off = hidden for all players
+        op = only ops see all area enter/leave messages on = all players see the area messages

+  **Since v1.0.4-11**

+  - areas are updated with the new flags, configuration should be updated manually; example [resources/config.yml](https://github.com/genboy/Festival/blob/master/resources/config.yml)

+  **Since v1.0.5-12**

+  - configuration should be updated with AutoWhitelist option & new Effects flag; example [resources/config.yml](https://github.com/genboy/Festival/blob/master/resources/config.yml)

+  **Since v1.0.6-13**

+  - new PVP flag
+  - new Flight flag
+  - /fe list LEVELNAME - Area list of all area's in all levels, or for specified level
+  - configuration should be updated [resources/config.yml](https://github.com/genboy/Festival/blob/master/resources/config.yml)

+  **Since v1.0.7**
+  - new TNT flag
+  - new Hunger flag
+  - Fire is now extinguished when player does not get damage (aka. in area with god flag on)
+  - new shoot flag (experimental no shooting/launching)
+  - new falldamage flag
+  - new animals and mobs (spawning) flag
+  - Fixes itemframe and farmland edit

+  **Since v1.0.8**
+  - /fe lang <en/nl/..> - set  Festival language
+  - Edit flag includes No Farmland creation
+  - Edit flag includes No Fire from Flint & Steel
+  - Edit flag includes No TNT placing
+  - Edit flag includes No TNT ignition with Flint & Steel
+  - Edit flag includes protect item in frame use

 ------